Volador Jr.

-Ramón Ibarra Rivera (born January 26, 1981), better known by his ring name Volador Jr., is a Mexican luchador (or professional wrestler), who works for Consejo Mundial de Lucha Libre (CMLL).
-He portrays a técnico ("good guy") wrestling character and is considered one of the top level técnicos in the promotion.
+Ramón Ibarra Rivera (born January 26, 1981), better known by his ring name Volador Jr., is a Mexican professional wrestler.
+He is signed to Consejo Mundial de Lucha Libre (CMLL), where he is the current NWA World Historic Middleweight Champion in his second reign and a member of The Don Callis Family.
+He portrays a rudo ("bad guy") wrestling character.
 He is the son of Super Parka, and his ring name refers to his father's previous gimmick, Volador.
 Ibarra is the cousin of the original La Parka, the cousin of El Hijo de L.A.
 Park and the uncle of Flyer; he is also related to a number of other luchadors in the Ibarra family.

 Ibarra has also worked outside his native Mexico on multiple occasions, with his highest profile work being for Total Nonstop Action Wrestling (TNA) in the United States, and New Japan Pro-Wrestling (NJPW) in Japan.
-Volador Jr. originally worked under a mask but was forced to unmask when he lost his mask to long time friend turned rival, La Sombra, in September 2013.
+Volador Jr. originally worked under a mask, but was forced to unmask when he lost his mask to long-time friend turned rival, La Sombra, in September 2013.

-Over the years he has held a number of CMLL championships including the CMLL World Tag Team Championship, the CMLL World Trios Championship, the Mexican National Light Heavyweight Championship, Mexican National Trios Championship, the NWA World Historic Middleweight Championship and the NWA World Historic Welterweight Championship.
+Over the years, he has held a number of CMLL championships including the CMLL World Tag Team Championship, the CMLL World Trios Championship, the Mexican National Light Heavyweight Championship, Mexican National Trios Championship, the NWA World Historic Middleweight Championship and the NWA World Historic Welterweight Championship.
 He has won CMLL's Torneo Gran Alternativa, Leyenda de Plata and Torneo Nacional de Parejas Increibles tournaments.

 Professional wrestling career

+Early career (1996–2000)

-Volador Jr. made his professional wrestling debut in 1999 after training with his father, the original Volador.
-Initially he worked on the independent circuit around his native Coahuila.
+After training with his father and El Satánico, Volador Jr. made his professional wrestling debut in February 1996.
+He primarily worked for the Naucalpan-based International Wrestling Revolution Group (IWRG) until 2000.